Welding Fume Testing Laboratory Houston TX

 What Is Welding Fume Testing?

-Welding fume testing is the process of collecting airborne metal particulates from a welder's breathing zone using a calibrated sampling pump and MCE filter, then analyzing that filter in our laboratory using Inductively Coupled Plasma — Atomic Emission Spectroscopy (ICP-AES) or ICP-Mass Spectrometry (ICP-MS).
+It is the process of collecting airborne metal particulates from a welder's breathing zone using a calibrated sampling pump and MCE filter, then analyzing that filter in our industrial hygiene testing laboratory using Inductively Coupled Plasma — Atomic Emission Spectroscopy (ICP-AES) or ICP-Mass Spectrometry (ICP-MS).

 The ICP instruments atomize and ionize the acid-digested filter matrix into a plasma at ~8,000°C, then quantify each element by its characteristic emission spectrum or mass-to-charge ratio.
-This enables our welding fume testing lab to provide simultaneous quantification of 30+ metals from a single filter — each reported in µg/m³ or mg/m³.
+This enables our IH testing lab to provide simultaneous quantification of 30+ metals from a single filter — each reported in µg/m³ or mg/m³.
+Welding fume analysis is among the most requested services at any IH testing lab — and for good reason.
+Manganese, hexavalent chromium, nickel, and cadmium in welding plumes each carry distinct regulatory limits that require laboratory confirmation.

 - High-sensitivity ICP-MS for trace metals (beryllium, cadmium, arsenic) at sub-µg/m³